bhazzard/bhazzard.github.com/_posts/2013-04-28-the-best-board-games.md

 corrupt goverment.
 The spies know each other's identities, but everyone else is in the dark.
 The game is about deduction and deceipt... and it is a blast!

+- Panic-inducing suspenseful gameplay
+- A shouting match has never been so fun!

 Where to get it
 ---------------
 [The Resistance on Amazon](http://amzn.to/12FtVhG)